willmartian/observable-signals/README.md

 # Observable Signals

-Expiremental interop between RxJS Observables and Preact Signals
+Experimental interop between RxJS Observables and Preact Signals

 ## Why?

 Preact Signals seem very similar to RxJS Observables, specifically BehaviorSubject, which is an Observable that has a current value.

-I am not quite sure about the advantages of using Preact Signals over Observables (are there any?), but in the name of expirementation here are some small utilities for interop.
+I am not quite sure about the advantages of using Preact Signals over Observables (are there any?), but in the name of experimentation here are some small utilities for interop.

 ## `pipeSignal`